 Why I picked this book?

-Kashmir: Rage and Reason, the preface of the book sets the tone of what to expect.
-The author born and brought up in Kashmir vividly remember his childhood days before the early 1990s, when pro-azadi sentiments were not so strong among the Kashmiris.
+The preface of Kashmir: Rage and Reason sets the tone for what follows.
+The author, who was born and brought up in Kashmir, vividly remembers his childhood before the early 1990s , when pro-azadi sentiments were not so strong among the Kashmiris.
 Their childhood was having fun, preparing tehri, stealing mugs of rice from their home to cook it with turmeric in an earthen pot by setting tiny twigs on fire.
 Theft of apples and almonds from orchards, making coconut ice-creams in winters playing cricket.
 All this changed after 1989 and songs of azadi and pro-independence became a norm.
-He talks about how things have changed, and violence engulfed the Kashmir valley, the rise of pro-azadi militants, the increase presence of armed forces in the valley, and along with that increase of violence from both sides and in the process the victims usually were the common people of Kashmir.

 The book tells the readers that the generation growing up in the 90s have seen violence and killings of Kashmiri people, their own family members and as they grew older, they got to know the terms like fake encounter, extrajudicial killing, custodial disappearance, and mass graves.
-The point that the author trying to make is that this generation has only seen violence, killings, oppression while growing up and that is the reason that they have so much rage in them.
+Geelani’s central argument is that this generation grew up amid violence, killings, and oppression, which helps explain the rage he describes.

 The author provides a detailed analysis of the killing of Burhan Wani and his associates by the armed forces.
 He tells us the heroic status of Wani was a result of people’s acceptance of independence of Kashmir, there may be faction who wants to merge with Pakistan or stay independent, but one thing is for sure people do not want to be with India.
 Burhan symbolized that young Kashmiris wants independence and they are fed up with political solution is no where to be seen.
-The open support he got at his funeral tells us that what common Kashmiri thinks and wishes for.
-In an estimate around two lakh people were there in Burhan Wani’s funeral procession, which tells a lot about the mood of the people of Kashmir.
+Geelani reads the turnout at Wani’s funeral as evidence of the depth of feeling at the time.

 The book tries to bring forth the reason for the rage and anger among the Kashmiri people towards the Indian government.
 There are many instances and examples cited by the author which contribute to the current narrative and mood of the Kashmiri people.
 The author also throws light on the role the media has played in the whole thing.
 How on one hand the media and its voice is suppressed in Kashmir and on the other hand the media in New Delhi portrays Kashmir in a particular way that suits the narrative of the central government.

-Kashmir : Rage and Reason is a thought provoking read and the reader comes out as more informed and educated about the current situation and aspirations of Kashmiri people.
+Kashmir: Rage and Reason is a thought-provoking read that leaves the reader better informed about the situation and aspirations of many Kashmiris.

 About The Author